-The Energy Crisis Intervention Program (ECIP) helps pay your fuel bill when your energy is shut off or is threatened to be shut off.
+The Energy Crisis Intervention Program (ECIP) helps pay your fuel bill when your energy is shut off, or is threatened to be shut off, even if you have not received a shut off notice.
 The amount of help you receive is based on the amount of money needed to settle your crisis with the energy provider.

 The ECIP is available during the following months: